aayush-vyas/practical/README.md

 ```

 # 2. Rebase
-then after i have created one more branch called feature-rebase. and applied some changes in new.txt from feature-rebase branch. and checkout to master and then rebase master into feature-rebase
+then after i created one more branch called feature-rebase. and applied some changes in new.txt from feature-rebase branch.
+And checkout to master and then rebase master into feature-rebase

 ```
 1. git checkout -b feature-rebase